wp-plugins/imagemapper/readme.txt

 3. Optional: Create single_imgmap.php template file in your theme directory and place `<?php do_action('imgmapper_frontend_image', $post_id); ?>` in it.

 == Changelog ==

+= 0.5 =
+* Fixed bug where a highlight's fill opacity affected to the stroke opacity in style preview.
+* Added color picker support for highlight fill color and stroke color fields.
+(Using the Iris color picker introduced in WP 3.5)
+* Changed popup dialog layout to match tooltip layout.
+* HTML title attribute can now be edited separately from the post title.
+(The attribute shows as a small tooltip when hovering over an area and might be distracting if there's already a tooltip.)
+* Highlight styles can now be edited and deleted.

 = 0.4 =
 * Added menu icons for Image maps and areas.